 What really inspires me?
 People who show that doing yoga makes you a ‘better person’.
 People who have overcome adversity and learnt to be more conscious, compassionate and free.
 Training at the Centre for Counselling and Psychotherapy Education is amazing- I call it the magic academy- like ‘Hogwarts for Headshrinkers!’ and see my colleagues in training all becoming more authentic, more alive and more fully themselves- so I feel the process works- and I’m loving that!

 The two biggest yoga teaching influences are Anodea Judith, the world’s great authority on the Chakra system- herself a therapist and yoga teacher- who brings every part of ourselves to the yoga practice.
-I’m really excited to be collaborating her in the autumn of 2014.
 She and the incomparable Sianna Sherman, my teacher for 10 years, who always inspires me to hone the craft of teaching while becoming more authentic and playful.

 What role does yoga play in the way you live?

 Yoga is a great organising principle for being myself- with more strength, vitality, and compassion.
 Only one part is asana.
 Practicing yoga means having a framework and practices for being more alive.
 What counts as Yoga, for me, is what helps me to be more aware of the cues from my body, more alert to my mind, and more attuned to my heart.
 Sometimes it’s stretching, sometimes it’s engaging and strengthening.
 It’s whatever brings consciousness, breath and a sense of responsibility for myself into everything else I do- whether it’s boxing, dancing, collaborating with people, or interacting with strangers in a shop.